gary-mu/coursera_cleaning_data/README.md

 The raw data is downloaded from: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-And the code in the repo (final_assignment.R) will generate the final tidy dataset: tidy_data.txt, which will contain mean value of specific measures per each subject (30 of them) and the 6 different activities.
+And the code in the repo (run_analysis.R) will generate the final tidy dataset: tidy_data.txt, which will contain mean value of specific measures per each subject (30 of them) and the 6 different activities.